 - Principle for the untrained security buyer: Do not put money in a low-grade enterprise on any terms.

 - Principle for the security analyst: Nearly every issue might conceivably be cheap in one price range and dear in another.

-In Cabot Benjamin Graham Value Investor, I tackle Graham’s first principle by screening out stocks with risky balance sheets and unpredictable earning streams.
+In my personal investing, I tackle Graham’s first principle by screening out stocks with risky balance sheets and unpredictable earning streams.
 (Though I might, on occasion, take such risks but only if I believe that the company has a great probability of turning around.)
 I apply Graham’s second principle by screening out stocks with unreasonably high valuations.

 2. Because any individual stock can take longer than expected to reach its full value, a basket of diversified stocks can give you the patience to wait it out.

 The second reason for diversification is to account for the factor of time.
 Although a stock’s price generally tends to follow the intrinsic value of the security, no one can say with certainty how long it will take for a stock’s full value to be reached.
 It could happen the very next day or after a prolonged interval of time.
 Diversification, in Ben Graham’s terms, is an investment operation that can help reduce the pain of waiting (even though a value investor, by definition, has a great deal of patience).

 3. When a particular industry is relatively undervalued, you can mitigate individual stock risk by buying a group of undervalued stocks in that industry.